ZaubererHaft/core-dumper/readme.md

 With that, stack traces can be generated for post-mortem analyses.

 ## How To Use
-The following steps should be executed with disabled interrupts.

 1) Create a memory info instance: `MemoryInformation memInfo{stackEnd, stackSize, dataEnd, dataSize}`.
 The object needs the end addresses of the stack and data segment as well as their size.
 This information can usually be obtained using the linker script (`*.ld`)
 2) Create an instance of the core writer and pass the memory Info: `CoreWriter writer{memInfo}`
 3) Allocate a memory buffer, e.g. using `new`.
 The size of the buffer should match the size of the stack and data segment as well as additional bytes for the elf headers
-4) Call `writer.Write(buffer, buffLen)`.
+4) Call `auto written = writer.Write(buffer, buffLen)`.
 The elf-file is now stored in the buffer
+5) If written > 0, the provided buffer was sufficient for the stack trace
-5) Now write the stack trace to the file system
+6) Now write the stack trace to the file system

 ## Analyze the core-dump file
 * Start the `arm-none-eabi-gdb` console